mars-planet/mars_city/servers/gazebo/doc/sad.rst

 ###User Interfaces
 The user can(or rather would be able to) use ROS libraries with TANGO just as without TANGO, except with a few changes.

 Similar usage with Gazebo is expected.
-It would likely be able to be used just like EUROPA, a standalone plugin to existing software stack
+It would likely be able to be used just like EUROPA, a standalone plugin for existing software stack.

+It would require modifications to be used without the sotware stack, but its presence would not affect the overall functionality of the software stack

 ###GUI
 No seperate GUI is provided except from the existing ones by ROS and Gazebo.
 Qt is heavily used by them

 ###CLI
-No seperate CLI is to be created(as of now), though the CLI commands for ROS and Gazebo would be available for use, except for several commands which involve ROS_MASTER
+No seperate CLI is to be created due to no foreseeable use.

 ###API
 Maybe non-existant @TODO